eosrio/hyperion-docs/docs/connections.md

   - Remote WAX state history

 The first step is to make a copy of the config file and rename it: `example-connections.json` to `connections.json`.
-The next step is to edit the file as the following:
+The next step is to edit the file as the follows:

 ````json
 {